Darrion Thornburgh

 Research

 I have a wide variety of interests, but the work that I have done lies in additive combinatorics, cryptography, affine geometry, and geometric group theory.
-Over the past year, I have been studying almost perfect nonlinear (APN) functions over finite fields and their connections to Sidon sets in \(\mathbb{F}_2^n\).
-This work will appear in my senior thesis at Bard College, titled Symmetry and Structures of APN functions and Sidon sets.
+During my last year at Bard, I wrote my senior thesis on APN functions, Sidon sets, and their connections.
+Some of this work appears in my senior thesis done at Bard College, titled Symmetry and Structures of APN Functions and Sidon Sets and also my most recent paper, Uniform exclue distributions of Sidon sets.

+REU 2022.
+During the summer of 2022, I did a summer of undergraduate research at the Bard Summer Research Institute (BSRI), under the mentorship of Lauren Rose.
 My research at the BSRI was in finite geometry and combinatorics and can be applied to the card game EvenQuads.
 During this time, we completely classified the affine equivalence classes of Sidon sets (or 2-caps) in \(\mathbb{F}_2^n\) of size up to 9.
-At the Georgia Tech REU, my research was in geometric group theory.
-In collaboration with Sami Aurin, we proved that the curve graph of the 5-punctured sphere is not 1-hyperbolic.

 Papers